-If you are new to WordPress, make sure to read our introduction to WordPress themes.
-This in-depth article explains what WP themes are and how they can save small business owners significant time and money.
+If you are new to WordPress, make sure you read our introduction to WordPress themes.
+This in-depth article explains what WP themes are and how themes can save web business owners significant time and money.

-This tutorial will show you how to upgrade your theme to a new version inside the admin area.
+This step-by-step tutorial will show you how to easily update a theme inside the admin area.

 Updating Themes – Best Practices

-We recommend going through the handy checklist below before going through the upgrade process, to help minimize any problems during the update process.
+We recommend going through the handy checklist below before going through the upgrade process.

-Backing up your site before making any changes to your site is vital.
-This way, if things don’t go as planned, you can always restore things back to their previous settings.
+Backing up your site before making any updates to your site is essential.
+This way, if something goes wrong, you can always restore.

-If you don’t want to perform manual backups, there are a number of plugins you can use.
+If you don’t want to perform manual backups, there are many free and paid plugins you can use.
 Learn about a WordPress backup plugin that can automate your backup process here:

 2. Check The Theme Update Notes

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you are using, there may be a changelog file included with an update which provides an overview of any new features, improvements, security fixes or important changes in the new theme version.
+Depending on the theme you are using, there may be some release notes accompanying an update which provides an overview of any new features, improvements, bug fixes or any other changes in the new theme version.

 If the theme changes seem irrelevant or unimportant, you can skip the update.
 Otherwise, you should upgrade.